currycan/ansible-kubeadm/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support Request
-about: Support request or question relating to Kubespray
+about: Support request or question relating to ansible-kubeadm
 labels: kind/support

 ---